rancher/old-vm/README.md

 When you run a VM container from the command line, the system prints a path to a Unix socket for VNC console access.

+All the core capabilities of RancherVM reside in the VM container.
+The RancherVM management container (`rancher/ranchervm`) provides a simple web interface built on the standard Docker API and is not an essential component of the system.

 ## Build VM Images

 You can find instructions on how to build images, including Windows